West Lancashire Borough Council and partners are working to ensure shoppers and visitors coming to Ormskirk are safe in the run up to Christmas.

 The Council’s CCTV system watches over the borough and provides reassurance to the community as well as a valuable crime-fighting tool for the police.

-While many of these involved people being arrested, a number of them also resulted in the police or PCSOs being able to intervene at an early stage to prevent trouble from escalating into something more serious.
+In 2014/15 the CCTV Unit recorded 1096 incidents in their log.
+In addition to the 363 arrests that the CCTV operators assisted with, a number of the incidents also resulted in the police or PCSOs being able to intervene at an early stage to prevent trouble from escalating into something more serious.

 Dave Tilleray, West Lancashire Community Safety Partnership chairman, said: “We want everyone to enjoy themselves this Christmas but we would also encourage people to help themselves by behaving in a responsible manner and looking after their own personal items.”